Program

 FE 5011 Quantitative Analysis for Financial Economics 1.5 credits

-This course covers principles and tools of quantitative analysis such as calculus, derivatives, metrics and optimization which will be basic for understanding and analysis in finance.
+This course covers principles and tools of quantitative analysis such as calculus, derivatives, metrics, and optimization, which are basic for understanding and analysis in finance.

 FE 5012 Financial Econometrics 3 credits